 - 1. Is the factor or response a continuous variable?
 If not, can it be converted to a continuous variable? - 2.
-What is the estimated signal-to-noise ratio for each response? - 3.
-Do I need to have an understanding of what is happening between categorical levels? - 4.
+What is the estimated SNR for each response? - 3.
+Is it required to understand what is happening between categorical levels? - 4.
 How many fewer runs are needed if a response were continuous rather than categorical?

-3.8 Constraints
+3.2.3 Constraints

 An important step in the test planning process is to identify any restrictions on the test design or execution.
 Test design and execution restrictions can influence the design choice and analysis.
 Constraints affect which combinations of levels among different factors may appear in the design simultaneously, thus influencing the geometrical arrangement of the design points.
-Common constraints include the budget, the experimental region, and restrictions on randomization (which includes difficulty changing factor levels).
+Common constraints include the budget, the experimental region, and restrictions on randomization (which includes difficulty changing factor levels) (Divis, Burke, Key, & Thorsen, 2020).

-3.8.1 Budget Constraints
+3.2.3.1 Budget Constraints

 The test budget, in terms of both time and money, is an important consideration when planning an experiment.
 Planning a "should execute" design and then factoring in cost constraints to create the actual design enables the team to assess the risk imposed by budget constraints.
-This risk can be expressed as the loss of statistical power (refer to section 3.8 for more information on power).
+This risk can be expressed as the loss of statistical power (refer to section 3.3 for more information on power).

-3.8.2 Restrictions on the Experimental Design Region
+3.2.3.2 Restrictions on the Experimental Design Region